 His versatility is not just epitomized in his lyrical dexterity and use of multiple languages (English, Twi, and Pidgen), but in his ability to collaborate across a vast musical spectrum.
 His recent list of collaborators – Kindness (UK), Kwame Yeboah (Ghana), HHP & Proverb (South Africa), Fatoumata Diawara (Mali), Camp Mulla (Kenya), Hypnotic Brass Ensemble (U.S) – affirms this.

 M.anifest’s creativity and entrepreneurial bent have also meant that he is a much sought-after public speaker.
 He is a co-founder of Giant Steps (www.GiantStepsMN.com), a five-year-old conference for creative entrepreneurs and entrepreneurial creatives.
-He has had artist residencies and given lectures in St Lawrence University (NY), University of Ghana, and spoken to several classes in Hamline University, Macalester College (his Alma Mater), Penumbra Theatre’s Summer Arts institute, Ashesi University, and more.
+He has had artist residencies and given lectures in St Lawrence University (NY), University of Ghana, and spoken to several classes at Hamline University, Macalester College (his Alma Mater), Penumbra Theatre’s Summer Arts institute, Ashesi University, and more.

 LATEST MUSIC TRACKS